Alex Call Preview, Player Props: Nationals vs. Dodgers

 Alex Call At The Plate

-- In 6.3% of his games this year, he has gone deep, and 1.7% of his trips to the plate.
+- Looking at the 112 games he has played this year, he's went deep in seven of them (6.3%), and in 1.7% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.